Shabby Chic Sandshoes

 Shabby Chic," she said.
 "Can we go and check it out?"
 Of course the answer was "of course."
 We both love retro, vintage and handmade.

-The Creative Cottage is literally a cute old cottage, given a new lease of life, like much of its wares.
+The is literally a cute old cottage, given a new lease of life, like much of its wares.
 It is the sweetest shop from the outside with baby pink awnings and bunting in the window.
 I am a sucker for bunting.
 I think a party without bunting is just a meeting.
 My nickname should be

 Bunty.